IsUncommon/scss-styleguide/README.md

 In addition, these components should also be included in the "base/" directory.

-* The responsive grid that applied to all components
+* /grid.scss: The responsive grid that applied to all components
-* Basic color variables.
+* /colors.scss: Basic color variables.
 All colors that are used in the site should be included here and should have descriptive names whenever possibe.
 Example: instead of $green or $purple, use $primary-color, $secondary-color etc.
+* /typography.scss: Includes basic typography
+* /forms.scss: basic layout for forms: labels, inputs, fieldsets, errors, hints etc.

+### Modules (/modules)

+Modules sit inside layout components or inside other modules.

+* Each module should be designed as a standalone component that can be used on any page in any component.
+* Can be moved to a different section or page without the layout breaking.
+They should not be dependant on page structure.
+* Should be easy to customize.
+Modules will be customized based on requirements on different pages, so should be written with low specificity.
+* Modules generally don't have a width specified, since they are designed to sit within a layout.

 <a name="thanks">Thanks</a>